 What Food Should I Store?

-There are many different methods for storing food.
+There are many different methods of storing food.
 Just as there are many different types of food that are good for storing.
 So what should you store?
 Well, that actually does depend on you.
 You have two factors to take into consideration.

 1. What kind of foods will my family eat?